jimmoores/quandl4j/README.md

 considers the *classic* session style that returns data using the **json.org** module of the Apache Jackson library to return metadata as `JSONObject`s, and uses a table class provided by Quandl4J since the beginning called `TabularResult`.
 The same API structure apply to all sessions though.

+Note that all the examples here don't set your API key.
+To do anything non-trivial you must get an API key, you can obtain one by registering for a free account at [quandl.com](https://www.quandl.com).

 ### A First Taste of the API
 The following gets the complete data history (with Date, Open, High, Low, Volume, Ex-Dividend, Split Ratio, And Adjusted Open, High, Low Close and Volume columns) of AAPL (Apple Inc).
 The symbol `WIKI/AAPL` is what is known as the **Quandl code** and is made up of a data source (in this case `WIKI`) and a data source specific code (in this case the exchange code for Apple Inc, which is `AAPL`).